rollkit/docs/tutorials/ibc-connection.md

 bash init-osmosis-local.sh
 ```

-This will start your local Osmosis testnet, we'll create IBC connection between this testnet and GM chain in next step.
+This will start your local Osmosis testnet, we'll create IBC connection between this testnet and GM chain in the next step.
-> NOTE: Here, the keys name from `init-osmosis-local.sh` is `mykey` and `osmosis-relay` but you can modify
+> NOTE: Here, the key's name from `init-osmosis-local.sh` is `mykey` and `osmosis-relay` but you can modify
   this script to change the name of your key.

 ::: tip